FOSSEE/st-scripts/advanced-features-functions/script.rst

 default argument``.
 When defining a function all the argument with default values should come at the end.

+Following is an exercise that you must do.

-E%% %% Pause the video here and type ``linspace?`` to see the definition of the command and notice how all the arguments with default values are towards the end.
+%%2%% See the definition of linspace using ``?`` and observe how all the arguments with default values are towards the end.

+Please, pause the video here.
+Do the exercise and then continue.

 ::

   linspace?

+Following is an exercise that you must do.

-E%% %% Pause the video here and redefine the function ``welcome`` with a default value of "Hello" to the ``greet`` argument.
+%%3%% Redefine the function ``welcome`` with a default value of "Hello" to the ``greet`` argument.
 Then, call the function without any arguments.

-Then, resume the video.
+Please, pause the video here.
+Do the exercise and then continue.

 ::